 This is your Survey Report 🎉

-These insights will either confirm your instincts or help you uncover issues you were not aware of.
+These insights will either confirm your instincts or help you uncover issues you were unaware of.
 Positive and negative things about your team will come to the surface.
-Regardless of what comes to light, use these insights to understand what is affecting your team over time.
+Regardless of what comes to light, use these insights to understand what affects your team over time.

 💡 Pro tip: If you’re an HR leader, this step of the Loop is a great way to check if your organization’s programs and initiatives are having a positive impact on the employee experience you’re aiming to create!

 You can take the pulse on an individual level by booking 1-on-1s with each team member.
 These conversations are an opportunity to dive deeper into each person’s engagement level and what’s unique to them.
 The collaborative agenda is where you can keep your discussion points organized before, during, or after your 1-on-1.

 Add talking points and sections to your 1-on-1 agenda 🙌